priyansh19/Probability_And_Statistics_For_ML/Statistics.md

 Here is the Correlation comes into the scope..
 To calculate it .. just Divide the covariance by the standard deviation.

 Correlation if = 0 No Correlation between vectors, if = -1 Perfect inverse correlation, if =1 then perfect correlation.

+Remember that correlation does not implies causation ! means that if there is a very high correlation then it is not compulsory that one thing causes another thing.

+You can take help from the [CorrelationandCovariance.ipynb file](https://github.com/priyansh19/Probability_And_Statistics_For_ML/blob/master/CovarianceCorrelation.ipynb) to get familiar with code.